Adam-Moujar/UltraLearning/rust/README.md

 - https://www.youtube.com/c/NoBoilerplate : A great youtube viedo which loves to cover Rust and other adjacent content.
 - Rust for rustaceans book: Ways to learn the idiomatic language pieces.

+### Change of plans - 12/07/2025

+By now I have finished the basic resources:

+- Rust book - The golden introduction to Rust
+- Rust by Examples - A more practical look into the topics covered in Rust Book
+- Rustlings - A way to test the knowledge I have gathered so far

+The plan after this was to learn Rust in Action before tackling some of my own projects.
+The idea behind this was that the first 3 resources were for gathering how the basics of Rust work, and then use Rust in Action to learn some of the more high level practices of Rust, that is:

+- How to test
+- How to separate code
+- How to document well
+- How to scale and refine code

+etc.. etc.., but when taking a sneak peek at Rust in Action, it seems a rehash of many of the things we have learnt in the Rust book, just with a systems programming look.
+I am looking for a book that is more advanced, a book on good principles and idiomatic approaches on how to tacke code in general rather than a relearning of syntax and cool functions.
+After some research, Rust for Rustaceans seems to be a good fit for the type of book I am looking for.
+That is the new book I will learn.

 ## Schedule my time:

 As of 19/06/2025 I have a lot of time, I'm currently searching for a job after finishing uni so the time I have to spend on rust is quite a lot.